Andreas Keravnos

-Andreas Keravnos (Ανδρέας Κεραυνός, born 5 May 1999) is a Cypriot footballer who plays as a goalkeeper for Cypriot club AEL Limassol.
-He has previously played for Anorthosis Famagusta and AEZ Zakakiou.
+Andreas Keravnos (Ανδρέας Κεραυνός, born 5 May 1999) is a retired Cypriot footballer who plays as a goalkeeper.
+He has previously played for Anorthosis Famagusta, AEZ Zakakiou and AEL Limassol.

 Club career

 Early career

 Born in Limassol, Cyprus, Keravnos grew up in the AEL Limassol Football Academy.
 On 5 May 2018 was given his Cypriot First Division debut by head coach Bruno Baltazar, in a 1–2 home defeat to APOEL.

 Loan to AEZ Zakakiou

 In August 2019, Keravnos joined AEZ Zakakiou on loan until the end of the season.
 He plays with AEZ Zakakiou for 7 games.

 Anorthosis Famagusta

 On 22 August 2022, Keravnos signed with Cypriot First Division club Anorthosis Famagusta on a three-year contract until the summer of 2025.

 Return to AEL Limassol

 On 5 July 2025, Keravnos returns to AEL Limassol signing a two-year contract.